 - tea or coffee without milk or cream

 - water, seltzer water, or flavored carbonated water

 - fruit juice without pulp

-Once your symptoms start to improve, your doctor may recommend that you start adding low-fiber foods to your daily food plan, such as:
+Once your symptoms start to improve, a doctor may recommend that you start adding low fiber foods to your daily food plan, such as: